nickhar/dahling.js/README.md

 dahling.js provides two simple functions:

- 1. It determines if the browser is currently in a particular media mode.
+ 1. It determines if the browser is currently in a particular media mode (on load).
 Use the same media query as you would in CSS or in a `<link>` file.
- 2. It provides the ability to load internal or external JS files.
+ 2. It provides the ability to load external plain or queried JS or CSS files - individually or as an array.

 ## Methods